 Doctoral students are expected to actively participate in cooperation with foreign academic institutions.
-The semester-long stay is ideal (within the framework of interuniversity agreements or the ERASMUS program), or it is possible to accumulate at least one month (14-days for students in a combined form) by participating in summer schools, workshops and conferences.
+The semester-long stay is ideal (within the framework of interuniversity agreements or the ERASMUS program), or it is possible to accumulate at least one month (14-days for students in a combined form) by participating in summer schools, workshops and conferences a therefore fulfil part of the duty.
 Participation in a project with a foreign workplace is also a fulfillment of the obligation.

-Study in the doctoral degree program is regulated by the Study and Examination Regulations of Charles University, the Rules for the Organization of Studies and the Dean's Measure on Doctoral Studies
+Study in the doctoral degree program is regulated by the Study and Examination Regulations of Charles University, the Rules for the Organization of Studies and the Dean's Measure on Doctoral Studies.

-Full-time doctoral students are expected to participate more significantly in the running of IPS (Notice of the Director no. 5/2020).
+Full-time doctoral students are expected to participate more significantly in the running of IPS (Notice of the Director no. 12/2021).
 Doctoral students review and supervise bachelor's and master's theses that relate to the field of their studies, help with the provision of state examinations and other necessary administrative tasks.